pafmee/Gersinia/SECURITY.md

 | 5.0.x   | :x:                |
 | 4.0.x   | :white_check_mark: |
 | < 4.0   | :x:                |

+## How to Stay Protected

+**1.Upgrade Promptly:** We strongly recommend running the latest version (v3.x) to ensure you have the newest features and security protections.
+**2.Monitor Advisories:** Subscribe to our security mailing list or check our GitHub security advisories page.
+**3.Check Version:** Use command --version to verify your current version.
+If you are running a version listed as End of Life, you should upgrade immediately to avoid security risks.

+*For more information on how we handle security vulnerabilities, please refer to our Security Policy.*

 ## Reporting a Vulnerability